mashunterbd/Nethunter_kernel_Gauguinpro/README.md

+Disclaimer: Don't use this if you don't know what nethunter is and/or you don't know what you are doing.

 If you don't know what kernel is then don't flash it.

 You must know about it if you want to flush, otherwise. don't do it.